Darxo/Hardened/README.md

 - **Insect Swarm** now disables the targets Zone of Control during its effect.
 It no longer reduces the Initiative.
 It now reduces the combat stats by 30% (down from 50%)
 - **Passing Step** (granted by **Tempo**) can now be used no matter the damage type of the attack or whether you have something in your offhand
 - **Lunge** now has -10% additional Hitchance (up from -20%)
 - **Net Effect** no longer affects the Initiative of the target.
-It now applies 50% less Melee Defense (up from 25%) and 50% less Ranged Defense (down from 45%)
+It now applies 50% less Melee Defense (up from 25%) and 50% less Ranged Defense (up from 45%)
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies.
 It is now affected by **Double Grip**
 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Riposte** now costs 3 Action Points (down from 4), 15 Fatigue (down from 25).
 It now grants +10 Melee Defense during its effect.
 It is now disabled when you get hit or after your first counter-attack.
-Riposte no longer has a penalty to HitChance
+Riposte no longer has a penalty to Hitchance
 - **Shuffle** (granted by **Dynamic Duo**) no longer puts your partner to the next position in the turn order
 - **Spider Poison** now also reduces the Hitpoints Recovery of the target by 50%
 - **Stab** now costs 3 Action Points (down from 4) and has a 25% higher threshold to inflict injuries